mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 ## User impersonation

 The Web Chat allows to specify a **user ID**, which is sent to the bot.
-This allows potential **user impersonation** by hackers, because the user ID typically is not verified.
+Typically, the user ID is not verified an that potentially may allow **user impersonation** by hackers.
 This is a security risk if the bot stores sensitive data based on user ID.
 For example, the built-in [user authentication support in Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0) associates access tokens with user IDs.

-To avoid impersonation, the recommended approach is for the server to bind a user ID to the Direct Line token.
+To avoid impersonation, the recommended approach is for the server to **bind a user ID to the Direct Line token**.
 Then any conversation using that token will send the bound user ID to the bot.
-However, if the client is going to provide the user ID to the server, it is important for the server to validate the ID somehow (see below).
-Otherwise, a malicious user could still modify the user ID being sent by the client.
+However, if the client provides the user ID to the server, it is important for the server to validate the ID.

-To keep things simple, this sample generates a random user ID on the server-side and binds it to the Direct Line token.
-While this mitigates impersonation concerns, the downside is that users will have a different ID every time they talk to the bot.
-If you need a consistent and validated user ID, see the [Direct Line user token sample](https://github.com/navzam/user-direct-line-token-sample).
+In this example the server generates a random user ID and binds it to the Direct Line token.
+This mitigates impersonation concerns but the users will have a different ID every time they talk to the bot.
+For a consistent and validated user ID, see the [Direct Line user token sample](https://github.com/navzam/user-direct-line-token-sample).

 ## Architecture

 This sample contains three components:

-- **The backend API** performs the Direct Line token acquisition.
-It generates a random user ID that will be bound to the Direct Line token.
+- **Direct Line Server**.
+It generates the Direct Line token acquisition and a random user ID that is bound to the token.
-- **The UI** is static HTML/JS that could be hosted using any web server.
+- **Client**.
+It contains a static HTML page that can be hosted using any web server.
 It makes a POST request to the backend API and uses the resulting Direct Line token to render WebChat.
-- **The bot** is a bare-bones bot that responds to every activity by sending the user's ID.
+- **Bot** The example assumes that you already have a bot deployed on Azure.
+For more information, see [Tutorial: Create and deploy a basic bot](https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-basic-deploy?view=azure-bot-service-4.0&tabs=csharp%2Cvs)

-Depending on the scenario, the backend API could be called from a client (such as a single-page application) or a server (such as a more traditional web app).
-After receiving the Direct Line token, the caller can then use it to render Web Chat, and the bot will receive the randomly-generated user ID on every activity.
+After receiving the Direct Line token, the client uses it to render the Web Chat.
+The bot will receive the randomly-generated user ID on every activity.

 ## Code highlights

 ### Constructing the user ID

-In this sample, the user is anonymous, so the API randomly generates a user ID:
+In this example, the user is anonymous, so the server randomly generates a user ID:

 <details><summary>JavaScript</summary>